h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 1. What numerical issues arise when the kernel matrix is ill-conditioned?
 2. Design regularization techniques to improve numerical stability
 3. How do you detect and handle convergence problems in SMO?
-4. Implement adaptive stopping criteria based on KKT violation measures
+4. Design adaptive stopping criteria based on KKT violation measures
 5. Design restart strategies for optimization algorithms that get stuck

 For a detailed explanation of this problem, see [Question 12: Numerical Stability](L5_6_12_explanation.md).